Dear Home Ec 101,

 Your situation is unique, and yet, it isn’t.
 You really aren’t alone.
 You are a caregiver, but also a college student.
 It’s good to see that you haven’t lost your identity in the care of your family.
 I’m not an expert, but it doesn’t take one to notice that depression often lurks down that path.

-Your house took a long time to get into the overloaded shape it is in, and it’s going to take time and energy to undo it.
+Your house took a long time to accumulate too much stuff, and it’s going to take time and energy to undo it.
 Too much stuff means you have to spend too much time caring for it.
 Ignore the sunk costs and work on getting rid of things.

-The schedule she is talking about can be found by clicking on the yellow sticky note at the top of this post.
+The weekly cleaning schedule she is talking about can be found by clicking on the yellow sticky note at the top of this post.
 You can print it out and put it wherever you’ll follow it.
 (We’ll talk about it more in a bit)

 To address your main concerns, let’s call it the…

 Let’s Make Your Life More Livable Project:

 Move at least part of your piano practice to first thing in the morning.
 I’ve had to move my exercise to first thing in the morning, or it simply isn’t going to happen.
 If I don’t, there’s always a reason to put it off.
 If you’re practicing on an electronic piano, there is no reason you can’t use headphones so as not to disturb others.

 Set up a savings jar, throw in your change and small bills when you can as you work on decluttering the rest of the house.
 Add to this jar every time you can and when the house has been reclaimed from the twenty-five years of stuff accumulation, celebrate by hiring someone to wash the windows.